Chuck Thompson: Career in Baltimore

-In 1949, Thompson was hired by the Gunther Brewing Company to be WITH-AM's play-by-play voice for both the International League Orioles and the Colts, at the time a member of the All-America Football Conference (AAFC).
+In 1949, Thompson was hired by the Gunther Brewing Company to be WITH's play-by-play voice for both the International League Orioles and the Colts, at the time a member of the All-America Football Conference (AAFC).
 Despite being laid off following the 1951 IL season because the brewery felt no need for a salaried announcer, he joined WITH in order to continue doing the broadcasts.

 When the American League's St. Louis Browns moved to Baltimore, Maryland, and were rechristened the Orioles in 1954, his previous connections with Gunther prevented him from becoming a broadcaster for the franchise.
 The National Brewing Company had purchased the team's broadcast rights and hired Ernie Harwell as the lead voice, but still wanted Thompson to be part of the coverage.
-He agreed to work with Harwell on Orioles broadcasts on WCBM-AM and WMAR-TV in 1955.
+He agreed to work with Harwell on Orioles broadcasts on WCBM and WMAR-TV in 1955.
 Two years later he joined Bob Wolff to call Washington Senators games on WWDC and WTOP-TV, succeeding Arch McDonald as a result of National Brewing's becoming the team's new sponsor.

-Thompson returned to broadcast Orioles games on both radio and television (WBAL-AM and WJZ-TV from 1962–1978, WFBR-AM from 1979–1982, and WMAR-TV from 1979–1987).
+Thompson returned to broadcast Orioles games on both radio and television (WBAL and WJZ-TV from 1962–1978, WFBR from 1979–1982, and WMAR-TV from 1979–1987).
 He resigned from the radio broadcasts after the 1982 season and the death of longtime broadcast partner Bill O'Donnell.
 However, he remained on the television broadcasts until his first retirement after the 1987 season.
 The prime of his career was the 17 years he shared the broadcast booth with O'Donnell beginning in 1966.
 During that span, the pair would describe two World Series Championships (1966 and 1970), five American League Pennants (1966, 1969, 1970, 1971, and 1979), six A.L.
 Eastern Division titles (1969, 1970, 1971, 1973, 1974, and 1979), and only one losing season.
 Others who worked with Thompson on Orioles broadcasts included Frank Messer (1964–1967), Jim Karvellas (1968–1969), John Gordon (1970–1972), Brooks Robinson (1978–1987), and Tom Marr (1979–1982).
 Thompson was also the narrator of the official 1966 World Series highlight film jointly produced by both major leagues.

 Besides his baseball-related achievements, Thompson also called Colts football for many years, first on CBS television in the 1950s and '60s, and then alongside Vince Bagli on WCBM Radio from 1973 until the team's relocation to Indianapolis in 1984.
 From 1964 to 1969, he narrated the Colts' season review films produced by NFL Films, making on-camera appearances in the first two.
 The National Sportscasters and Sportswriters Association named Thompson as Maryland Sportscaster of the Year for eight consecutive years from 1959 to 1966.